Hemp vs Marijuana

 Hemp is Cannabis sativa L. It indicates the plant belongs to this genus, but it’s different from marijuana.
 Even if marijuana and hemp come from the same species, they still have important structural differences.

 The crucial distinction is that hemp has a low THC level.
 THC is one of over 100 cannabinoids, but it’s important since it has intoxicating effects.
-Hemp contains a low THC quantity, which means it’s almost impossible it will get you intoxicated.
-However, it always helps acquire hemp products with a license and confirmed lab results.
+Hemp contains a low THC quantity, which means it’s almost impossible that it will get you intoxicated.
+However, it always helps to acquire hemp products with a license and confirmed lab results.
 That way, you’ll ensure there’s no more THC than you want present in your product.

 Hemp also contains a high level of cannabidiol or CBD.
 It’s a vital cannabinoid that has a high therapeutic potential.
 Its effects go from pain relief to boosting positive mood and focus.